uNetworking/uWebSockets/README.md

 ### :closed_lock_with_key: Optimized security
 Being meticulously optimized for speed and memory footprint, µWebSockets is fast enough to do encrypted TLS 1.3 messaging quicker than most alternative servers can do even unencrypted, cleartext messaging<sup><a href="https://github.com/uNetworking/uWebSockets/tree/master/benchmarks#benchmark-driven-development">[3]</a></sup>.

-Furthermore, we partake in Google's OSS-Fuzz with a ~95% daily fuzzing coverage with no sanitizer issues.
+Furthermore, we partake in Google's OSS-Fuzz with a ~95% daily fuzzing coverage<sup><a href="https://github.com/uNetworking/uWebSockets/blob/master/misc/Screenshot_20210915-004009.png?raw=true">[4]</a></sup> with no sanitizer issues.
 LGTM scores us flawless A+ from having zero CodeQL alerts and we compile with pedantic warning levels.

 ### :arrow_forward: Rapid scripting
 µWebSockets is written entirely in C & C++ but has a seamless integration for Node.js backends.
 This allows for rapid scripting of powerful apps, using widespread competence.
 See <a href="https://github.com/uNetworking/uWebSockets.js">µWebSockets.js</a>.

 ### :crossed_swords: Battle proven
-We've been fully standards compliant with a perfect Autobahn|Testsuite score since 2016<sup><a href="https://unetworking.github.io/uWebSockets.js/report.pdf">[2]</a></sup>.
-Companies with everything to lose rely on µWebSockets on a daily basis - we power the trading APIs of [Bitfinex.com](https://bitfinex.com) & [Kraken.com](https://www.kraken.com/), handling volumes of multiple billions of USD every day.
-Other companies include [Trello](https://trello.com), where µWebSockets is serving their 50 million users with real-time board updates.
+We've been fully standards compliant with a perfect Autobahn|Testsuite score since 2016<sup><a href="https://unetworking.github.io/uWebSockets.js/report.pdf">[2]</a></sup>. µWebSockets powers many of the biggest crypto exchanges in the world, handling trade volumes of multiple billions of USD every day.
+If you trade crypto, chances are you do so via µWebSockets.

 ### :battery: Batteries included
 Designed around a convenient URL router with wildcard & parameter support - paired with efficient pub/sub features inspired by MQTT. µWebSockets should be the obvious, complete starting point for any real-time web project with high demands.